IsabellaBonetto23/Computational-Tools-for-Macroeconometrics/README.md

 ---

-Feel free to adjust paths, usernames, contact info, and any other details as needed.
 This README provides an overview of the assignment, instructions for running the code, a description of each major section, and a brief discussion of the economic and econometric rationale behind the analysis.